ebuchman/blog/content/posts/mmt.md

 title: "Critique of MMT from a Monetary Localist"
 date: 2021-05-15
 draft: false
+description: "Modern Monetary Theory is refocusing economics on an important set of ideas: monetary sovereignty, the resource constraint, and a basic jobs program.
+There are curious parallels to cryptocurrencies.
+But MMT still has some ways to go to become the ecologically and socially sound theory of money we so desperately need"
 ---

 Disclaimer: This critique is based almost entirely on a reading of Stephanie